AJCrowley/WellStoried/README.md

 To do list given more time:

 * Kerning on "Well Storied" seems off, don't have font to redo
+* Write fallback code so it degrades gracefully on older browsers
-* Play with animation effects for main circle
+* Play with other animation effects for main circle
-* Footer is true to design, but is hard to read
+* Footer is true to design, but is hard to read, make links bigger/brighter?
-* In small screen responsive version, make circle fit as per design, would require some time/math to make work
+* In small screen responsive version, make circle fit as per design, would require some time/math to make work and scale exactly
 * Image preloader for main background